MikhaD/nixos-config/modules/home-manager/bash/cheatsheet.md

 ```
 Conditions can be anything that returns a status code (0 for true, non-zero for false).

-If you have looked at a bash script you will have likely noticed that many conditions appear to be enclosed in single or double square brackets.
+If you have looked at a bash script you will have likely noticed that many conditions appear to be enclosed in single or double brackets of some kind.

 ### Single square brackets `[]`
 `[` is actually a command, which is equivalent to the `test` command.
 The only difference is that `[` requires a closing `]` as the last argument.